pheyvaer/searchbee/README.md

 offers a search API on top of knowledge graphs.

-A lot of knowledge graph are hosted on the Web where IRIs are used to uniquely identified resources.
+A lot of knowledge graph are hosted on the Web where IRIs are used to uniquely identify resources.
 In certain use cases when looking for the IRI of a specific resource users want to search for it based on its label or description.